jscs-dev/jscs-spellcheck/README.md

 you where they are so that you can spell them correctly.
 You can choose which dictionaries and languages to use.
 You can add more words and ignore existing ones.
 You can define exceptions for names used by 3rd parties.
-You can even restrict a word's usage to property names only.
+You can even restrict a word's usage to identifiers or property names only.

 ## Installation